 Eventually, brushing your dog’s teeth might be a one-person job, but that’s not usually the case on day one.
 So, it’s worth asking a calm family member, friend, or neighbor to give you a hand.
 If someone can gently and safely restrain your canine companion, it’ll make it much easier for you to focus on the job at hand…or mouth as the case might be.

 Use Positive Reinforcement

 Make sure you have plenty of time available before you start because it’s best not to rush.
-On the first attempt, try just getting your dog to lick some of the paste from your finger or the brush if they’re feeling brave.
+On the first attempt, try getting your dog to lick some of the paste from your finger or the brush if they feel brave.
 Once they’re calm and relaxed, you can build up to brushing a single tooth.
 Over time, you should be able to do more until you can brush all of their teeth in one sitting.

 Brush The Teeth

 When you brush each tooth, use up and down motions, and try to make sure you cover the entire surface of the tooth, rather than just the side that’s facing you.
+Although the front side is more important.
 It’s also worth focusing on the gumline itself.
 However, you should take care because this area might be tender if your dog has gingivitis.

 Don’t Push Your Luck

 You should never ignore signals from your dog.
 If they are turning their head away, trying to get away, or even growling or trying to bite, they’re communicating that they’ve had enough.
 Continuing to brush their teeth despite them being uncomfortable does more harm than good in the long run.
 You might even make them less tolerant on your next attempt.
 So, as soon as you see signs that your dog wants you to stop, you should give them a break.
 You can always come back tomorrow and try again.